Folger Education specializes in programs which get students on their feet with Shakespeare's words at any age!

 Shakespeare Steps Out is a local outreach program for grades 3-6.
 A Folger Teaching Artist visits a classroom throughout the school year, preparing them to perform in the Children's Festival in May.
 In addition, students attend a Stage Combat Workshop at the Folger to learn more about stagework and performance.

-Shakespeare for a New Generation is a local outreach program for grades 7-12.
+Folger Teaching Artists in the Schools is a local outreach program for grades 7-12.
 Similar to SSO, a teaching artist visits the school and prepares students to perform in the Secondary Festival in February.
 In addition, students are invited to attend a Student Matinee of a play in Folger Theatre, and discuss this play as a class.

 Courses for Local High School Students

 The High School Fellowship Program is a fall course at the Folger for students in grades 10-12.
 Fellows from across the DC Metro Area meet once a week at the Folger.
 Our Fellows dive into our collection of rare Shakespeare materials, attend multiple plays, read, do a little scene work, and discuss all in sessions with scholars, actors, directors, curators, and more.
 For more information, contact Peggy O'Brien at email@example.com.

 Shakespeare's Sisters Poetry Seminar takes place for ten weeks each spring, during which students explore British and American women poets from the mid-16th century to the present and write poetry of their own.
 No prior experience with writing poetry is necessary.
 Sophomores, juniors, and seniors are invited to apply.
 More information is available from Folger Poetry: (202) 675-0374.